Depression &

 Especially in cases of depression stemming from developmental trauma or PTSD, I recommend finding a trauma-informed somatic/SE therapist for weekly or bi-weekly sessions.

 Start with the Somatic Experiencing directory of practitioners.
-I suggest looking for a SE practitioner also trained in “touch work.”
+I suggest looking for an SE practitioner who is also trained in “touch work.”
 Hakomi with a trauma-informed therapist is another option.
 Here is the Hakomi Therapy directory of practitioners.
 EMDR is also great when done with a trained practitioner.

 DNRS:

 Applied neuroplasticity.
-Doing a daily 1 hour of practice of this method is very powerful for re-wiring neural networks.
-Helps people with chronic illness, PTSD, and some results for depression and anxiety.
-It teaches people how to “interrupt” closed, looping circuitry in the brain and re-direct toward healthy, open neural circuitry. https://retrainingthebrain.com/
+Doing one hour of daily practice is very powerful for rewiring neural networks.
+This modality can help people with chronic illness, PTSD, long COVID, and some results for depression and anxiety.
+It teaches you how to “interrupt” closed, looping circuitry in the brain and redirect toward healthy, open neural circuitry. https://retrainingthebrain.com/

 Havening:

-A super simple practice that is profound.
-Best to begin by learning the practice from a practitioner.
+It’s a super simple but profound practice.
+It is best to begin by learning it from a practitioner.

 Venturing Further Beyond:

-Lastly….if nothing else works, I suggest going further “outside the box” and finding an energetic-psychic healer that specializes in depression and anxiety.
-In the healing systems of Chinese Medicine and Ayurveda, which have been treating human ailments for thousands of years, they say first you try the gross/material medicines and treatments, and if there is no response, then the symptoms likely have their roots in in utero, birth trauma or past life events and are embedded deep in the subtle body.
+Lastly, if nothing else works, I suggest venturing further “outside the box” and finding an energetic or psychic healer who specializes in depression and anxiety.
+In the healing systems of Chinese Medicine and Ayurveda, which have been treating human ailments for thousands of years, they say first you try the gross/material medicines and treatments.
+If there is no response, then the symptoms may have their roots in in-utero birth trauma or past life events and may be embedded deep in the subtle body.
 Conventional medicine or treatments are unlikely to help.
-In this case, you need to find healing practitioners who work on subtler levels of reality.
-They are out there.
+In this case, you need to find healing practitioners working on more nuanced levels of reality.
+Keep an open mind and ask around.